Aaron98990/ways-of-the-game/game-management.md

 Check in starts 10 mins before kickoff.
 On field warm ups ends at and Coin toss occurs 4 mins before kickoff.
 After toss, pregame with officials.
 Whistle Players to field at 2 mins before kick off.
-Half starts even if players are not on the field after teo minures.
+Half starts even if players are not on the field after two minures.
 Game starts on kick-off.

 ## Injuries

-Most grassroots games do not have medical personnel.
-When you beckon a non-medical personnel move away from the injured player and move away from the path that non-medical personnel has to get to the injured player.
+Most grassroots games do not have medical person.
+When you beckon a non-medical person move away from the injured player and move away from the path that non-medical pers has to get to the injured player.
 This is avoid confrontation or arguments.

-Only allow one coach on the field for injuries if there are no medical trainers.
+Only allow one coach on the field for injuries if there are no medical staff.
 Two or more and they just come in to cause problems.

 If the injury occurs, please go to the nearest match official and ask if they saw anything out of the ordinary.